-Mexico: Aviation crash claims Puebla governor, ex-governor
+Mexico: Helicopter crash claims Puebla governor, ex-governor

-MEXICO CITY (AP) — Mexican officials say a husband-and-wife political power couple who were the current and ex-governors of Puebla state have died in what local media report was an aircraft crash on Christmas Eve.
+MEXICO CITY (AP) — A husband-and-wife political power couple who were the current and ex-governors of the central state of Puebla died Christmas Eve in a helicopter crash, Mexican officials reported.

-President Andres Manuel Lopez Obrador has expressed his “deepest condolences” via Twitter to the family of Puebla Gov. Martha Erika Alonso and ex-Gov. Rafael Moreno Valle.
+President Andres Manuel Lopez Obrador expressed his “deepest condolences” via Twitter to the family of Gov. Martha Erika Alonso and ex-Gov. Rafael Moreno Valle on Monday evening.
+He added that authorities would investigate the cause of the crash.

-National Action Party president Marko Cortes tweets that he deeply regrets Monday’s accident in which they died.
-Both belonged to National Action.
+Marko Cortes, president of the couple’s National Action Party, tweeted that he deeply lamented the fatal accident.

 Alonso took office as governor less than two weeks ago.
 Moreno Valle governed the central state from 2011 to 2017 and was currently a federal senator.